avinashavi08/test-git/README.md

 # Headings:

-this is a file read this file first
+THIS readable file readit first

 this can be readable